The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 We extract time-resolved spectra in narrow windows of 2--20\,s from the \emph{Swift} and \emph{Fermi} data and initially fit these with a range of spectral models using {\sc xspec v12.11.1} \citep{Arnaud96} (see Methods).
 Spectra from six representative epochs are shown in Figure~\ref{fig:spectra}, covering the spectrally hard Initial Pulse Complex (IPC) and softer EE.
+Although these episodes are distinct in the established nomenclature and are often discussed as such in this work, we do not discriminate between them in our fitting procedure, where we choose our spectral time bins based on signal-to-noise.
+The IPC and EE structure is reminiscent of GRB 060614, a $102$\,s long GRB at $z = 0.125$ that was strongly suspected to be a merger due to a lack of a supernova to deep limits \citep{Gehrels06}.
+Notably, the hard prompt emission is almost twice as long in GRB 211211A, further emphasising the diversity of merger-driven events.
 We find that the data are well described by a double smoothly broken power-law model (2SBPL; \cite{Ravasio18}, shown in Figure~\ref{fig:spectra}).
-A standard Band function \citep{Band93} with a single break is strongly disfavoured by Akaike’s Information Criterion \cite{Akaike74,Burnham04} (Extended Data Figure~\ref{fig:redchi}).
+A standard Band function \citep{Band93} with a single break is strongly disfavoured by Akaike’s Information Criterion \cite{Akaike74,Burnham04} (Figure~\ref{fig:redchi}).
 A Band model with an additional thermal component is also disfavoured with respect to 2SBPL, especially in the brightest pulses, and further requires a high intrinsic hydrogen column density, inconsistent with the burst's afterglow \cite{Rastinejad22} (see Methods).
-The model parameters derived from our full suite of fits are given in Supplementary Table~\ref{tab:fit_results}.
+The model parameters derived from our full suite of fits are given in Table~\ref{tab:fit_results}.
 We focus the rest of our discussion on the 2SBPL model (though for epochs where one of the breaks lies outside the observed frequency range, this reduces to the Band model; see Methods).

 The 2SBPL model parameterises a synchrotron spectrum, where relativistic charged particles radiate due to acceleration in magnetic fields.
 The spectrum is described by power-law segments connecting characteristic break frequencies \citep[see e.g.][]{Rybicki1979,Sari1998,Piran1999}.
 The three power-law segments have photon indices $\alpha_1$, $\alpha_2$ and $\beta$ (following the convention $\nu F_{\nu} \propto E^{2-\gamma}$, for a photon index $\gamma$), smoothly connected at two breaks, $E_b$ and $E_p$.
 These breaks map to the characteristic synchrotron frequency $\nu_m$, where most of the electrons radiate, or the cooling frequency $\nu_c$, above which electrons rapidly lose their energy.
 If $\nu_c < \nu_m$, all electrons cool down rapidly and the system is in the so-called `fast cooling' regime, while $\nu_m < \nu_c$ represents a `slow cooling' state (see Methods for more details).